 Chasers Poker Room: Open.
 Masks required.
 6-handed.

 Dover Poker & Gaming: Open.
-Thursdays through Saturdays (3pm to midnight).
+Wednesday through Saturdays (3pm to midnight).
 Masks required.
 6-handed.

 Manchester Poker Room & Casino: Open.
 6-handed.
 Masks required.
 Offering tournaments On Tuesday and Thursday nights and Saturday afternoons.
 Currently maxing out registration at 120 players.